jorgeas80/angular2-webpack-toh/README.md

 # Angular2WebpackToh

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.
+It's based in the official [Tour of Heroes](https://angular.io/docs/ts/latest/tutorial/) tutorial and in [this version](https://github.com/johnpapa/angular2-tour-of-heroes) using Webpack, from John Papa.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.